Gable Steveson: 2020–2021

-2021–2022
+2021–2023

 In September 2021, it was announced that despite Steveson signing with WWE, he would return to college wrestling under an NIL deal.
 Steveson ran through regular season and swept the B1G Championship not short of bonus points, earning his third and last conference title with a 13–0 record.
+He was named the Big Ten Athlete of the Year for 2022.

 At the 2022 NCAA Division I National Championships, Steveson started off with two technical falls, before defeating Northwestern's Lucas Davison and Penn State's Greg Kerkvliet by decision to cruise to the finals.
 In the finale, he defeated previously unbeaten in the season Cohlton Schultz from Arizona State University, six points to two.
 After the win, Steveson gave his last signature backflip in a Minnesota singlet and, in an emotional moment, left his shoes on the center of the mat as a sign of respect for the sport and signaling retirement from amateur wrestling, followed by a standing ovation by the crowd.
 After the tournament, Steveson was named the most outstanding wrestler.

 Steveson went out as one of the greatest and most dominant collegiate wrestlers in the history of the sport, as a Dan Hodge Trophy winner, two-time NCAA Division I National champion and three-time Big Ten Conference champion.
+He is the first and only heavyweight wrestler to win the Dan Hodge Trophy multiple times.
+He was also awarded the Big Ten Medal of Honor, which recognizes one male and one female student from the graduating class of each Big Ten member school for demonstrating joint athletic and academic excellence throughout their college career.

+Steveson returned to freestyle competition at the 2023 US Open Wrestling Championships, since last wrestling at the Tokyo Olympics.
+He won the tournament, dominating the competition, going 44–1 against his opponents.
+He was also named the outstanding wrestler of the tournament.
+He won the 2023 Final X, earning the right to represent the United States at the 2023 World Wrestling Championships.
+He later decided not to compete in the competition.

+2024–present

+Steveson returned to wrestling for University of Minnesota in 2024.
+On March 9, 2025, he became the first four-time Big Ten heavyweight champion, winning his fourth title with a win over the unbeaten Greg Kerkvliet of Penn State, who was also defending champion.
+Steveson was named the most outstanding wrestler of the tournament.
+He later became the first five-time All-American in University of Minnesota history, despite losing to Oklahoma State heavyweight Wyatt Hendrickson in the national championship match.